NMR Spectroscopy: The Rotating Frame

-As was observed in the previous exercise, nuclei precess at a very high frequency, typically tens or hundreds of MHz.
-For the 1H nucleus, however, that range of Larmor frequencies for nuclei in different chemical environments only varies by a few thousand Hz.
-Although the detectors directly measure the real-world precession (hundreds of MHz), the signal is transformed prior to digitization to better permit measurement of these small differences in frequency.
+Magnetic moments for atomic nuclei precess at a very high frequency, typically tens to thousands of MHz, depending upon the magnitude of the magnetic field used in the NMR experiment and the nucleus of interest.
+For the 1H nucleus, however, the range of Larmor frequencies for 1H atoms in different chemical environments only varies by a few thousand Hz.
+Although the detectors directly measure the real-world precession (hundreds or thousands of MHz), the signal is transformed prior to digitization to better permit measurement of these small differences in frequency.

 In order to understand this transformation, consider two pure cosine signals, one with frequency a and one with frequency b.
 If one multiplies these two signals, the product is a wave form that contains two frequency components, a + b and a - b.
 The relevant trigonometric relationship is

-For a single Larmor frequency, the signal from the detector simply equals cos( ν t ).
-This signal is multiplied by cos( νo t ), where ν0 is the spectrometer frequency, which is usually set to the center of the spectral region of interest.
+For a single Larmor frequency, the signal from the x detector simply equals cos( ν t ).
+This signal is multiplied by cos( νo t ), where νo is the spectrometer frequency, which is usually set to the center of the spectral region of interest.

 The experimental frequency ν is in the real frame of reference, that is, it is the actual frequency of precession.

-The processed frequency f is in the rotating frame of reference, that is, it is the frequency shift from the spectrometer frequency.
-It is the frequency one would expect to see if the detectors were rotating about the z axis at a frequency νo while the bulk magnetization is precessing at frequency ν.
+The processed frequency f is in the rotating frame of reference, that is, it is the frequency shift of the nuclear precession frequency from the spectrometer frequency. f is the frequency one would expect to see if the detectors were rotating about the z axis at a frequency νo while the bulk magnetization is precessing at frequency ν.

-The convention in NMR spectroscopy is to report frequencies as a shift (or difference) from a reference compound rather than f, ν or Δν.
+The convention in NMR spectroscopy is to report frequencies as a shift (or difference) from a reference compound.
 For 1H measurements, the most common reference compound is tetramethylsilane (TMS), which is defined to have a chemical shift of δ = 0.
 The chemical shift is defined as

 According to this definition, δ is a tiny fraction that is usually reported in ppm.
 One ppm is one part per million or 10-6.
 Thus one multiplies the fraction obtained from the above equation by 106 to obtain δ in ppm.
-The reference frequency, 0 ppm, is usually the highest frequency one encounters, and this value is plotted at the far right of a spectrum.
-The chemical shift increases as one moves to the left, and the increasing chemical shift corresponds with decreasing (downfield) frequencies for the sample.
+The reference frequency, 0 ppm, is usually the lowest frequency one encounters in 1H NMR, and this value is plotted at the far right of a spectrum.
+The chemical shift increases as one moves from right to left, and the increasing chemical shift corresponds with increasing (downfield) frequencies for the sample.
 For most organic compounds, 1H chemical shifts lie between 0 and 10 ppm.
-Highly deshielded protons can lie above 10 ppm, but rarely about 15 ppm.
+Highly deshielded protons can lie above 10 ppm but rarely above 15 ppm.

-The signal from the x detector coil is shown in the graph below.
 Select the reference compound TMS or one of the unknown samples (A, B, C, or D).
 Then start the animation and measure the frequency.
-(Hold down the left mouse button to show the position of the cursor on the graph.
-Measure the period of the signal; the frequency in Hz is f = 1/period.)
+(Position the cursor on the graph and left-click to show the position of the cursor.)
+Measure the period of the cosine wave.
+The frequency in Hz is the reciprocal of the period.

 Answer the following questions: